jimmyrocks/mapnik-vector-tile-converter/README.md

 # mapnik-vector-tile-converter

-This converts Mapnik Vector Tile geometries to a list of latlon coordinates.
+This converts Mapnik Vector Tile geometries to a list of latlon or spherical Mercator coordinates.

 ## Dependancies